Bellatrix Exploration: A Look At Its Three-Year Development Plan

 Fig. 2.
 Bellatrix capital raising by year, author's chart based on data compiled from company releases, filings, and presentations.

-Although it is a bona fide value-destructing proposition to reverse purchases made in the boom years and offload them at such an inopportune time as industry cyclical trough, the company resorted to whatever options they had so as to avoid bankruptcy and to pull itself out of the hole that it had dug for itself.
-From the beginning of 2016 to mid-2017, the company had sold upstream assets in Pembina, Harmattan, and Strachan, in association with the 5,756 boe/d production, to raise $162 million; it disposed facilities in May 2016 for gross proceeds of $75 million and, for $113 million, sold a 35% interest in the Alder Flats Plant, which it had gambled on a quick rebound of oil prices by using bank credit line to construct.
+Although it is a bona fide value-destructing proposition to reverse purchases made in the boom years and offload them at such an inopportune time as an industry cyclical trough, the company resorted to whatever options they had so as to avoid bankruptcy and to pull itself out of the hole that it had dug for itself.

+From the beginning of 2016 to mid-2017, the company had sold upstream assets in Pembina, Harmattan, and Strachan, in association with the 5,756 boe/d production, to raise $162 million; it disposed facilities in May 2016 for gross proceeds of $75 million, and for $113 million, sold a 35% interest in the Alder Flats Plant, which it had gambled on a quick rebound of oil prices by using bank credit line to construct.
 In aggregate, the company raised $350 million through asset dispositions (Fig. 3).

 Fig. 3.
 Recent capital raising transactions, after company presentation of June 2017.

-Going forward, the company may not be able to resort to debt at least for a while, which leave the following options for it to access capital: the cash flow generated from operations; capital raised through additional equity dilution; and selling more upstream and midstream assets.
+Going forward, the company may not be able to resort to debt at least for a while, which leave the following options for it to access capital: the cash flow generated from operations, capital raised through additional equity dilution, and selling more upstream and midstream assets.

-The management is currently pursuing a "three year development plan designed to deliver internally funded production volume growth targeting a compounded annual growth rate of +/- 15%".
+The management is currently pursuing a "three-year development plan designed to deliver internally funded production volume growth targeting a compounded annual growth rate of +/- 15%."
 The issuance of share capital may be a stretch to qualify as an internal fund, but they may consider money generated by additional asset disposition as an internally generated fund.

 3. Capital allocation